 All Foundation Stage/Key Stage 1 children participate in the ‘Fruit in School’ Scheme and are given a piece of fruit each day at playtime.
 We are quite happy for Key Stage 2 children to bring a small snack to school, to eat at mid-morning break, if they wish.
 (This may be a plain biscuit or piece of fruit, but not sweets, chocolate biscuits or crisps).
 Snacks should be packed separately from their lunch box and in a container/bag small enough to put in their individual trays, causing less disruption at break times.

 Drinking more water throughout the day has a proven effect on how children perform at school.
-We are now strongly encouraging children to drink more water throughout the day and each classroom has a water cooler for children’s use rather than individual water bottles.
+We are now strongly encouraging children to drink more water throughout the day.

 We take the issue of security seriously.
 Each of the external doors and some fire exit doors have been fitted with a digital locking device which allows easy access to the outside for children and staff but once the doors are closed will prevent unauthorised entry unless a code number is keyed into the lock.
 At the beginning and end of each school day, parents and visitors use the main entrance only and report to reception.

 Access from the main entrance is controlled by a remote locking device and is monitored by CCTV.
 When the office is not occupied, an intercom system allows visitors to talk to the head or deputy who are able to release the remote mechanism.
 Visitors to the school are requested to sign in and wear an official visitor pass, signing out on departure.
 Short visits by parents who wish to enter the school are not required to sign in but may be given a tag to wear which is returned to the office on departure.
 School staff and helpers wear identity badges.